Enjoyboi/enjoyboi.github.io/essays/Boot-Strap-Bill.md

 "Good design is about making other designers jealous.
 UI frameworks like Bootstrap help you get there faster."

-Final Steps
-✔ Upload this essay to my portfolio website
-✔ Add screenshots of my Bootstrap projects
-✔ Make sure the essay appears in the "Essays" section
+I used ChatGPT to help me organize my essay better and give me a basic layout.

-References
+### References

-Otto, Mark.
+- Otto, Mark.
 Bootstrap: A Framework for the Web.
 2011.
-Marcotte, Ethan.
+- Marcotte, Ethan.
 Responsive Web Design.
 2010.
-Krug, Steve.
+- Krug, Steve.
 Don’t Make Me Think.
 2000.
-Frost, Brad.
+- Frost, Brad.
 Atomic Design.
 2016.
-Zeldman, Jeffrey.
+- Zeldman, Jeffrey.
 Designing with Web Standards.
 2003.